 DelVal is one of only three four-year programs in the country that offer a zoo science degree, and maintains partnerships with local institutions to provide internships in animal care and public education.
 The zoo science major focuses on zoo and aquarium management and captive wildlife conservation.
 You will learn the aspects of zoo science and conservation, including husbandry, handling techniques, nutrition, disease, behavior, training and management, exhibit design, small population management, and personnel and facility management skills.

-Students will be given both classroom instruction as well as hands-on instruction.
-Delaware Valley University boasts more than 1,000 acres of land used in several courses as a living classroom, an on-campus colony of Allegheny woodrat, two small animal science labs and a strong relationship with five partner zoos, aquariums and museums within the surrounding area.
+You’ll receive classroom instruction as well as hands-on learning, with more than 1,000-acres of land used in several courses as a living classroom.
+We have an on-campus colony of Allegheny woodrats, two small animal science labs and strong relationships with five partner zoos, aquariums and museums within the surrounding area.
 You’ll also receive training in the ZIMS, an animal record-keeping system.

-In addition to the wide selection of animal science courses and zoo science-specific classes, students will also be required to complete an animal care internship and a public education internship at one of the University's five partner institutions, which include:
+In addition to the wide selection of animal science courses and zoo science-specific classes, you will complete an animal care internship and a public education internship at one of the University's five partner institutions, which include:

 - Philadelphia Academy of Natural Sciences

 - Philadelphia Zoo

 - Elmwood Park Zoo

 - Lehigh Valley Zoo